collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 Sametime standalone and Notes Plugin does not show the profile pictures.

-*This is an issue with the HCL Connections for Multi-Tenant code.
-We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*
+*We are working on a solution together with HCL and will deploy once it is ready.*

 ## External Feeds in ICEC